It shouldn’t surprise you that people hold onto their beliefs and ideologies strongly. I know this because it’s exactly what I do.

 Our sins and imperfections are deserving of death.
 Christ brought us out of death and slavery.
 We are redeemed, bought with a price.

 I’m learning that loving people and being open to understanding their point of view also comes with a price.
 Love isn’t baking cookies for friends or writing encouraging notes.
-Love is uncomfortable and hard because people are messy.
+Love is uncomfortable, hard and sometimes painful because people are messy.
 We are called by God to give of ourselves and lean into the messiness so we can be proof of God’s work on this earth.

 Questions help us not judge hastily.